tofsjonas/sortable/README.md

 </tbody>
 ```

+## Concerning `rowspan`

+Rowspans are not supported.
+Maybe I could do a half-assed implementation, but I don't think it would be worth it.
+You can read my justification in [Issue 71](https://github.com/tofsjonas/sortable/issues/71)

+If you have a good idea, please let me know!

 ## Ascending sort

 By adding `asc` to `table`, the default sorting direction will be **ascending** instead of descending